ChauhanDikshit/AEFA-FDB/README.md

 ## 🔋 Overview

 **Optimal Reactive Power Dispatch (ORPD)** is essential for maintaining power system reliability, particularly in modern grids with high **renewable energy penetration**.
-This repository presents **AEFA-FDB**, a novel metaheuristic algorithm that integrates physical principles and learning strategies to solve the **stochastic ORPD problem** efficiently.
+This repository presents **AEFA-FDB**, a metaheuristic algorithm that integrates physical principles and learning strategies to solve the **stochastic ORPD problem** efficiently.

 AEFA-FDB is enhanced with:
 - A **Fitness Distance-Based (FDB) learning** mechanism